-The Avocado run command has the option --failfast to exit the job on first failed test.
-The legacy runner runs tests sequentially, with the behavior of --failfast as follows:
+The Avocado run command has the option --failfast to exit the job as soon as possible.

-With the nrunner runner, tests are executed in parallel.
+Due to our current runner architecture, tests are executed in parallel by default.
 The --failfast option work on the best effort to cancel tests that have not started yet.
 To replicate the same behavior as the legacy runner, use --nrunner-max-parallel-tasks=1 to limit the number of tasks executed in parallel: